wabenet/dodo/README.md

   -p, --publish stringArray        Publish a container's port(s) to the host
-      --pull                       always attempt to pull a newer version of the image --rm                         automatically remove the container when it exits -u, --user string                Username or UID (format: <name|uid>[:<group|gid>]) -v, --volume stringArray         Bind mount a volume --volumes-from stringArray   Mount volumes from the specified container(s)
+      --pull                       always attempt to pull a newer version of the image --rm                         automatically remove the container when it exits -s, --stage string               stage to user for docker daemon -u, --user string                Username or UID (format: <name|uid>[:<group|gid>]) -v, --volume stringArray         Bind mount a volume --volumes-from stringArray   Mount volumes from the specified container(s)